DOMARS/vsdriver/vsdriver/getting_started_with_universal_drivers.md

 <span id="Debugging_a_Universal_Windows_driver"></span><span id="debugging_a_universal_windows_driver"></span><span id="DEBUGGING_A_UNIVERSAL_WINDOWS_DRIVER"></span>Debugging a Universal Windows driver
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Starting in Windows 10, you can build your KMDF or UMDF driver so that it gets additional driver debugging information through the [Inflight Trace Recorder](devtest.using_wpp_recorder).
+Starting in Windows 10, you can build your KMDF or UMDF driver so that it gets additional driver debugging information through the [Inflight Trace Recorder](https://msdn.microsoft.com/en-us/Library/Windows/Hardware/Dn914610(v=vs.85).aspx).
 Universal Windows drivers can take advantage of this feature.

 In addition, if you used the Visual Studio KMDF template, your driver uses Windows software trace preprocessor (WPP) to write trace messages.
 Your driver is an ETW provider with a provider GUID.